Jaehoon9201/Python-data-preprocessing/README.md

 - We must normalization of magnitude of DCT for adjusting the real magnitude with the orginal signal.
 See below.
 - Scaling factors for End points (0~ N//2) and the others are different.
+     - factor 2 is only considered when using FFT.

 ```python
 # normalize the amplitude
 X_mag =abs(X[:n_oneside]) * 1/n_oneside